20 Effortless Ways to Make Sunday School More Fun

 Do you remember being a kid?

-Specifically when the furniture got rearranged in your house?
+But do you remember - specifically when the furniture got rearranged in your house?

 It was soooooo exciting, right?
 Like the best day ever!